darktasevski/CompSci/Math/algebra.md

 ### Dependent variables

 > A dependent variable is determined by another variable.
-They are dependent on the “input” value.
-Dependent variables represent the “output” value of a function, and they are sometimes called the “value” of the function.
+They are dependent on the "input" value.
+Dependent variables represent the "output" value of a function, and they are sometimes called the "value" of the function.

 A **dependent** variable represents a quantity whose value depends on how the independent variable is manipulated. $y$ is often the variable used to represent the dependent variable in an equation.